royanshul/MLBox/README.md

 1. Downnload the Zip MLBox File and unzip it
 2. Open Anaconda Prompt
 3. cd to //MLBox/python-package
-4. Execute in Anaconda Prompt below code python setup.py install
+4. Execute in Anaconda Prompt below code:- python setup.py install
 5. This will install MLBox without any required package.
 6. Open Jupyter Notebook and type